KWDB/docs/en/sql-reference/data-type/data-type-relational-db.md

 ## Date and Time Types

+KWDB relational databases support TIMESTAMP and TIMESTAMPTZ time types.

 ### TIMESTAMP

-KWDB relational databases support TIMESTAMP and TIMESTAMPTZ time types.

 #### Basic Information

 The TIMESTAMP data type has TIMESTAMP and TIMESTAMPZ variants.

-TIMESTAMP constants respresent specific date and time.
+TIMESTAMP constants represent specific date and time.
 In general, the TIMESTAMP constants cannot be modified.
 You can express TIMESTAMP constants using the `timestamp 'YYYY-MM-DD HH:MM:SS.SSS'` format, such as `timestamp '2020-02-12 07:23:25.123'`.

 | Name        | Alias                       | Description                                                          |
 |-------------|-----------------------------|----------------------------------------------------------------------|